V16nesh/ros2-humble-nvidia-docker-template/README.md

 source install/setup.bash
 ```

+---

+## Running the Example Package

-### Run the example publisher
+Start the publisher in one terminal:

 ```bash
 ros2 run pubsub_pkg publisher
 ```

-Open a second terminal and run the subscriber:
+Open a second terminal and attach to the container:

 ```bash
 docker exec -it ros2_ws_container bash